grzegorzkazulak/kohana_mmcached/README.markdown

 ## What is MMemcached ##

-MMemcached is a well written module for popular Kohana PHP framework.
+MMemcached is a well written module for popular Kohana PHP framework that enables your application to connect to multiple memcached servers at once.

 ## How To ##
 ### Instalation ###